-Appendix A of this plan contains a map of the Project area that outline the access and well site.
-Additionally, well site survey is included in Appendix A. Equipment will be staged on the locations in which work is being conducted.
-Back up equipment, if required, would be mobilized from the spill co-op locations in Norman Wells and/or from Tulita and staged at a location in close proximity to the location with the spill.
+Appendix A of this plan contains a map of the Project area that outline the access and well sites.
+Additionally, well site surveys are included in Appendix A. Equipment will be staged on the locations in which work is being conducted.
+Back up equipment, if required, would be mobilized from the spill co-op locations in Norman Wells and/or from Colville Lake and staged at a location in close proximity to the location with the spill.